viamrobotics/docs/docs/extend/modular-resources/_index.md

 weight: 10
 type: "docs"
 tags: ["server", "rdk", "extending viam", "modular resources", "components", "services"]
-description: "Use the Viam module system to implement modular resources that can be included in any Viam-powered robot."
+description: "Use the Viam module system to implement modular resources that can be included in any Viam-powered smart machine."
 no_list: true
 aliases:
     - "/program/extend/modular-resources/"
 ---

-At Viam, a robot is configured with one or more {{< glossary_tooltip term_id="resource" text="resources" >}} ([components](/components/) or [services](/services/)) which are each defined by a [public API](/extend/modular-resources/key-concepts/#valid-apis-to-implement-in-your-model).
+At Viam, a smart machine is configured with one or more {{< glossary_tooltip term_id="resource" text="resources" >}} ([components](/components/) or [services](/services/)) which are each defined by a [public API](/extend/modular-resources/key-concepts/#valid-apis-to-implement-in-your-model).
-While Viam offers a number of built-in implementations against these APIs, such as the [wheeled base](/components/base/wheeled/), you may also write your own implementations in order to extend the capabilities of your robot.
+While Viam offers a number of built-in implementations against these APIs, such as the [wheeled base](/components/base/wheeled/), you may also write your own implementations in order to extend the capabilities of your smart machine.

 For example, you can:

-- **Implement a custom component:** If your robot has specialty hardware, such as an unsupported [motor](/components/motor/), and you want to control it using Viam, you can write a driver to support your hardware by implementing the corresponding component API.
+- **Implement a custom component:** If your smart machine has specialty hardware, such as an unsupported [motor](/components/motor/), and you want to control it using Viam, you can write a driver to support your hardware by implementing the corresponding component API.

-- **Implement a custom service:** If your robot makes use of a specialty algorithm or data model when working with services such as [SLAM](/services/slam/), [Vision](/services/vision/), or [Motion planning](/services/motion/), you can implement your own algorithm or model against the corresponding service API.
+- **Implement a custom service:** If your smart machine uses a custom algorithm or data model when working with services such as [SLAM](/services/slam/), [Vision](/services/vision/), or [Motion planning](/services/motion/), you can implement your own algorithm or model against the corresponding service API.

-- **Implement fully custom logic:** If your robot runs specialty or proprietary logic, and you want to use Viam to manage and control that logic, such as when managing a software development lifecyle, you can implement your own custom logic by wrapping the generic API.
+- **Implement fully custom logic:** If your smart machine runs custom or proprietary logic and you want to use Viam to manage and control that logic, such as when managing a software development lifecyle, you can implement your own custom logic by wrapping the generic API.

-These custom implementations are called *modular resources*, and are made available for use on a robot through {{< glossary_tooltip term_id="module" text="modules" >}}.
+These custom implementations are called *modular resources*, and are made available for use on a smart machine through {{< glossary_tooltip term_id="module" text="modules" >}}.
-A module can provide one or more modular resources, and can be added to your robot from the Viam registry.
+A module can provide one or more modular resources, and can be added to your smart machine from the Viam registry.

 ## The Viam registry